jazzij/powertoken/background/README.md

 * Removes any expired activities.
 * If users have added or updated activities, adds those to the database.

+In the `logs` table:
+* If any users have been removed from the database, deletes their logs.

 ## Poll WEconnect and update Fitbit

-The `polling.py` script performs the main function of the PowerToken system.
+The [polling.py] script performs the main function of the PowerToken system.
 The workflow is as follows:

 1. If any activities (from the database) start or end within the next 15 minutes, add the user who owns them to a list.
 2. For each user in the list: